The Home of Classic Rock Images

 Publishers everywhere cut their budgets for content because of falling advertising, sales, and the cheap deals they were cutting, helped by a Music Industry that took an ever more DIY approach.
 Artist and Band Managements could control almost everything and for example only sign up to a Major Label for the bits they did better.
 For a Photographer that meant a photo shoot was only for the initial assignee.
 Rights grab contracts became the norm as every Photographer, Pro or otherwise, experienced the cold sharp Heavy Breathing Of Lawyers down his neck.
 Images were given to the Publisher by the owner of the rights, not the Photographer who became just a machine.

 Now, the heydays are over for everyone.
-We are all in the worst recession ever in this business.
+2008 saw the slump to the worst recession ever in this business.
 The Profession of Music Photographer does not look so hot anymore, yet so many people still aspire to make a living from selling photography.
 Most Photographers are hired sporadically to churn out the images needed by the Content Owners.
 They are a huge body of part time workers - here today, gone tomorrow.
 Others seek niche markets in specialist work and there is a lot of brilliant photography out there thanks to the continuing emergence of talent, and the advances in post production techniques.

 All images on this site are copyright and all rights are reserved.
 They must not be copied or reproduced ANYWHERE without the written permission of Repfoto.
 To request business access, licences, rights to publish, and to link to

 Upon granting of a licence to publish, images will be made available to download.
 Payment is through a SAGEPAY or PAYPAL secured server using:-